Soil microbiology: Fade

 Populations of beneficial microbes can diminish over time.
-Serenade stimulates a high initial B. subtilis density, but levels decrease because the bacteria lacks a defensible niche.
+Serenade stimulates a high initial B. subtilis density, but levels decrease because the bacteria lacks a defensible ecological niche.
 One way to compensate is to use multiple collaborating strains.

-Fertilizers deplete soil of organic matter and trace elements, cause salination and suppress mycorrhizae; they can also turn symbiotic bacteria into competitors.
+Fertilizers deplete soil of organic matter, some of them (e.g. triple superphosphate) carry noxious trace elements (e.g. arsenic, cadmium), cause salination and acidification when in excess of plant nitrogen requirements, and suppress mycorrhizae above some threshold level, in particular with phosphorus; they can also turn symbiotic bacteria into competitors.

 Pilot project

 A pilot project in Europe used a plow to slightly loosen and ridge the soil.
-They planted oats and vetch, which attracts nitrogen-fixing bacteria.
+They planted oats and vetch, which attracts nitrogen-fixing rhizobia.
 They planted small olive trees to boost microbial diversity.
-They split an unirrigated 100-hectare field into three zones, one treated with chemical fertilizer and pesticides; and the other two with different amounts of an organic biofertilizer, consisting of fermented grape leftovers and a variety of bacteria and fungi, along with four types of mycorrhiza spores.
+They split an unirrigated 100-hectare field into three zones, one treated with chemical fertilizer and pesticides (zone A); and the other two with different amounts of an organic biofertilizer, consisting of fermented grape leftovers and a variety of bacteria and fungi, along with four types of mycorrhiza spores.

 The crops that had received the most organic fertilizer had reached nearly twice the height of those in zone A and were inches taller than zone C. The yield of that section equaled that of irrigated crops, whereas the yield of the conventional technique was negligible.
 The mycorrhiza had penetrated the rock by excreting acids, allowing plant roots to reach almost 2 meters into the rocky soil and reach groundwater.